baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/guides/Popups.md

 ### Page Overlay (between the popup and the page the popup sets upon) Properties:
 - `PageOverlayColor`: The Color of the page overlay upon which the ModalPopup sets.
 Default value is `Color.Rgba(0.5, 0.5, 0.5, 0.5)`.
 - `CancelOnBackgroundTouch`: Controls is the popup is cancelled if the background is touched.
 Default value is true.
+- `CancelOnBackButtonTouch`: Controls is the popup is cancelled if the back button (Android only) is touched.
+Default value is true.

 ### Memory Management Properties:
 - `Retain`: a boolean (default: `false`) used to indicate if the popup and its contents should be removed from the view hierarchy as soon as the view is hidden.
 Why would I bother to have this? *ANDROID!* If you have a heavy layout that will be shown multiple times, you may not want to re-render each time it is made visible.
 Seeing `Retain=true` will keep your popup and its content in the view hierarchy so it won't have to be re-rendered the next time you want to present it.